 Creativity

-Any leaders that need a more inventive mindset can use coaches to open up their minds to new ideas.
+Any leaders who need a more inventive mindset can use coaches to open up their minds to new ideas.
 They do this by finding new ways to combine, disassemble, reconstruct, and extrapolate old ideas to find room for new ones.

-People Management
+People management

 Managers often receive coaching to learn more about leadership.
 There are many topics that they can learn about, such as how to give feedback or develop ideas.